R21Digital/galactic-archives/docs/batch_summary.md

 Introduced offline fetching using `data/sample-activity.html` to allow Codex compatibility testing without internet access.
 Replaced `axios` with the native `fetch` API and added `USE_OFFLINE_MODE` and `WIKI_URL` toggles in `fetchActivityLog.js`.
 New `npm run fetch:activity` command supports offline and online modes via environment variables.

+### Batch 014 – Blog System + Patch Notes

+Created a `/blog/` route to host news posts.
+Each entry is written in Markdown and rendered with the `blog-post.njk` layout.

+Introduced a `/patch-notes/` route for release notes.
+These Markdown files use the `patch-note.njk` layout.